 Your child’s lunchbox does not have to include chips, candy, cookies or sodas – these are full of ‘empty calories’.
 They have little nutritional quality and have lots of ingredients that are actually harmful to your child’s health – sugar, salt, fat, artificial colors and additives.

 You don’t have to ban these snacks altogether, but it is best as much as possible to save them for treats and special occasions like birthday parties.

 Nutrition during the early years of your child’s life is essential for their future health.
 This is when their brains and other vital organs are developing, so it is important that everything they consume is as beneficial as possible.

 It is also a good time to establish healthy habits that could last a lifetime.
 Make the most of the short period in your child’s life when they do not even need to know that sodas, candies, cookies or chips exist!

 Good nutritional habits will ensure that your child is energetic, alert and receptive to learning.
 These habits minimize the chances of a child being overweight in later life, especially when combined with an active lifestyle.

-A daily lunchbox should provide children with vitamins, minerals and energy.
-Don’t worry – healthy snacks do not necessarily involve lengthy preparation.
+A daily lunchbox should provide children with vitamins, minerals, and energy.
+Don’t worry - better snacks do not necessarily involve lengthy preparation.